 New digital platform to help farmers overcome challenges of changing weather patterns

+- The KRTCDP platform is aimed at putting farmers at the centre of a single electronic platform and connecting them with all actors along the agricultural sector value chain.

+- This project seeks to link smallholder farmers with all relevant stakeholders on the same digital platform, hence creating a one-stop shop for producers.

 When the dry spell hit the country last year, it claimed many casualties.
-One of them was Lalebo Olepolos Dairy in Narok, which shut its operations for nearly 10 months.
+One of them was Lalebo Olepolos Dairy in Narok, which shut down operations for nearly 10 months.

 Joseph Lomodu, a manager at the dairy, says one of the biggest challenges that they are facing is lack of information especially in the wake of climate change, which has hit the farming sector hard, with his cooperative losing over 70,000 litres of milk monthly on account of harsh weather.